Check out these awesome Flowering Ground Cover Plants that you can grow in your garden with ease to add a dash of colors!

 Botanical Name: Delosperma cooperi

-It got its name from how sun rays hit the foliage, which makes it look like jeweled in ice crystals.
+It got its name from how sun rays hit the foliage, which makes it look like a jewel in ice crystals.
 It flowers in purple, pink, white, and yellow blooms.

 28. Yellow Alyssum